 - As families reduced medical spending, they cut back on preventive care such as immunizations and cancer screenings — even though that care was not subject to a deductible.

 - HDHP enrollees initiated fewer episodes of care and spent less per episode when faced with high deductibles.
-They spent less on inpatient and outpatient care and prescription drugs, but not on emergency department care.
+They spent less on inpatient and outpatient care and prescription drugs, but not on emergency department (ED) care.

 - When employers made contributions to workers' HSAs of over half of the deductible, the reduction in utilization was lower.
 However, contributions of less than half had no effect on enrollee spending reductions.

 - Families in high-deductible plans paired with HSAs (owned by the enrollee) reduced spending by about 30%, compared to about 13% for families enrolled in HDHPs with HRAs (health reimbursement arrangements, which are neither enrollee-owned nor portable) or in HDHPs with no HSA.

 - HDHP enrollees with lower incomes and chronic illnesses also reduced medical spending, but not more than other enrollees.